 In 2008 the NSW Government announced that water users harvesting water from floodplains would need a licence and an approval to use the works.
-To facilitate this, the Department developed the NSW Floodplain Harvesting Policy (the policy).
-The policy was introduced in 2013 and is now being implemented across the northern Murray-Darling Basin.
+To facilitate this, the Department of Planning, Industry and Environment (the department) developed the NSW Floodplain Harvesting Policy (the policy).
+The policy was introduced in 2013 and is now being implemented across the northern NSW Murray-Darling Basin.
 The policy sets out the floodplain harvesting licensing eligibility criteria and the licensing process.

 Floodplain harvesting licences define the volume of water that users can legally harvest from floodplains.
-Bringing floodplain harvesting into the water licensing system will ensure the volume of total diversions stays within the limits established in NSW Water Sharing Plans (WSPs) for each valley.
+Bringing floodplain harvesting into the water licensing system will ensure the volume of total diversions stays within the limits established in NSW water sharing plans (WSPs) for each valley.